 Kings Plant Barn Names New Chief Executive

-Auckland’s largest independent garden centre chain Kings Plant Barn has named Matthew Baily as its new chief executive.
+Auckland’s largest independent garden centre chain Kings Plant Barn has named Matthew Bailey as its new chief executive.

 Bailey will join Kings from STILL – Kings parent company that acquired the business in 2018.
 STILL is an organisation made up of niche companies, collaborations and cultural projects focused around people, nature, arts and culture.